-Admissions to the Classical and Ancient Near Eastern Studies: Hebrew Bible, Ph.D. have been suspended as of spring 2019.
+Admissions to the Classical and Ancient Near Eastern Studies: Hebrew Bible, Ph.D. have been suspended as of spring 2019 and will be discontinued as of fall 2022.
 If you have any questions, please contact the department.

 Applicants for graduate study may enter the program with either a B.A. or M.A.
 (M.A., M.Div., Th.M.) degree.
 For the Classics option, candidates are expected to have covered at least the equivalent of an undergraduate major in Classics, which consists of at least three years of both Greek and Latin.
 For the option in Hebrew Bible program, candidates are expected to have taken at least two years of Biblical Hebrew and one year of Greek.
 Candidates whose preparation falls short of the minimum requirements may be admitted with deficiencies at the discretion of the department, but will be required to do additional work within the first year of the program.

 Applications are evaluated on the basis of previous academic record, Graduate Record Exam (GRE) scores, letters of recommendation, the writing sample and a personal statement.

 All applicants to the program must apply on-line by January 5.
 ONLY select the M.A. application if you plan on a terminal M.A. at UW–Madison; all other applicants select the Ph.D. application even if you have not yet received an M.A.
 Please note: the $75 application fee must be paid at the time of application (international students will be charged an additional $6 for processing).